antonsolomko/snooker-andy/README.md

 Represents player's strength (ability to win frames).
 Default rating for a new player is 1500.

-* **Reliability** (rescaled version of variance or deviation).
+* **Reliability** (rescaled version of variance).
-Represents the system's confidence it its estimate of player's skills.
+This is an auxiliary parameter that represents the system's confidence it its estimate of player's skills.
-Varies from -1 (default for a new players) to 1.
+Reliability varies from -1 (default for new players) to 1.
 The higher the reliability, the more accurate the rating is considered to be.
 Reliability 1 would mean that the system is 100% sure in player's strength, although this level of confidence can never be achieved.

-Both values (rating and reliability) are updated daily based on all finished ranked games played the day before between members of a given club (excluding "guest" players, who are not ranked).
+Both numbers (rating and reliability) are updated *daily* based on all ranking games played the day before between members of a given club (excluding "guest" players, who are not ranked).
-The system looks at all ranked games played at a given day, estimates an expected outcome of each frame and then simultaniously adjusts players ratings according to the difference between actual results and the expectations.
+The system estimates an expected outcome of each game and then simultaniously adjusts players ratings according to the difference between actual results and the expectations.
+Thus whenever a player plays a ranking game, he obtains an updated rating the next day.
+Otherwise the rating value remains unchanged.

+Reliability changes every day in two ways:
-Reliability for a given player grows whenever he plays ranked games (the increment depends on many factors), and decreases with the passage of time (by approximately -0.0083 every day) if he does not play.
+* whenever ranked games are played, reliability grows (with an increment depending on many factors).
+* when not playing, reliability decreases with the passage of time (by 0.008(3) every day).

-The more you play, the more confident the system becomes that your rating is measured accurately.
+The more you play, the more trustworthy your rating is.
-And vise versa, long absence results in an uncertanty.
+And vise versa, long absence results in more uncertanty.

 #### Types of games